Please find a printable version of this page HERE.

 Programming to Dance

-Please find a step-by-step tutorial on programming the robot to dance below, or see these video tutorials:
+Please find a step-by-step tutorial on programming the robot to dance below, or see these video tutorials.
+Note: An older version of the EV3 programming software is used for the video tutorials.

 1) Moving Forward and Turning

 Loops are useful for repeating a sequence of steps, such as dance moves.
-To create a loop, select the orange tab on the lower menu bar.
-Then drag the <Loop Block> to the command programming chain.
+To create a loop, go to the orange Control tab on the left menu bar.
+Then drag the <Loop> Block onto the programming canvas.

-Then drag your sequence of blocks into the loop.
-Make sure they are attached to the chain and in the correct order.
+Then, drag your sequence of blocks into the loop. make sure they are attached to the stack and in the correct order.
+The <Stop> Block at the end of the program should be outside the loop.

-There are many options for how long the loop repeats, which can be found by clicking the infinity symbol.
+There are many options for how long the loop repeats.